Smit9662/SQL-Data-Analysis-of-Airlines/README.md

-Here's a concise **README** for your airline ticket booking analysis project.
-This format provides a clear overview, making it ideal for GitHub.

----

 # Airline Ticket Booking Analysis

 An SQL-based data analysis project on airline ticket bookings using PostgreSQL to gain insights into customer trends, popular destinations, revenue, and booking preferences.